bowman2001/perplexdoc/content/blog/marginal-note/index.md

 ---
 title: The Beauty of Marginal Notes
-description: Demo for the marginal note shortcode
+description: Demo of the marginal note
 date: 2022-07-04T22:18:04+02:00
 weight: 1
 categories: [Shortcode]